FosterSamuel/erudio/content/teaching.md

 ---
 title: "Teaching"
 date: 2019-11-29T14:26:25-08:00
-lastmod: 2020-01-04T16:15:00-08:00
+lastmod: 2020-01-05T15:25:00-08:00
 draft: false
 ---

-*This is a draft.
-Return soon for a full version.*

-Someone was curious about a subject.
+Someone wanted to learn.
 They read blog posts, watched YouTube tutorials, and started a weekend project.
 Genuine interest drove them to learn.

 Self-learning is now at its most accessible.
 The internet connects you to every subject and their fervent communities.
 There, the pundits and novices sharpen each other.
 The discourse excites and frustrates the Undergraduate.
 What value does traditional teaching offer that the community does not?